Cultivating Juiciness with Ayurveda

 - Excessive sexual release

 - Eating unwholesome foods, incompatible foods, processed and junk foods

 - Smoking, excessive alcohol, addictions, recreational drugs

-- Lunar and Sringara Rasa (visualizing the communion of opposite poles of the body) yoga and daily mantra, pranayama, mudra, and meditation
+- Yoga and daily mantra, pranayama, mudra, and meditation

-- Nourishing the Heart Fire with love, sukha (intrinsic happiness), and santosha (contentment) in your life
+- Nourishing the heart with love, sukha (intrinsic happiness), and santosha (contentment) in your life

 - Cultivating aesthetics, beauty, the arts, peaceful rhythm, and enjoyment of the art of living